zio/zio/CONTRIBUTING.md

 git push
 ```

-Now while you were working on this great improvements, it's quite likely that other ZIO contributors were making their own improvements.
+Now while you were working on this great improvement, it's quite likely that other ZIO contributors were making their own improvements.
 You need to pull all those improvements into your own code base to resolve any conflicts and make sure the changes all work well together.

 To do that, use the `git pull` command: